• Skip to main content

 At age 4, the brain uses 43% of the body’s total energy expenditure!

-So, your usually regulated and balanced child is getting less quality sleep, needs more fuel for the body and brain, is more sensitive to their surroundings (hence easily overstimulated), and more emotional.
+So, your usually regulated and balanced child gets less quality sleep, needs more fuel for the body and brain, is more sensitive to their surroundings (hence easily overstimulated), and is more emotional.

 Patterns of growth spurts in the brain different domains in childhood - signs of growth spurts and cognitive leaps.